School of Music

 World Music Drumming Level I

-Martina Vasil is Assistant Professor of Music Education and the Director of the Music Education Summer Institute at the University of Kentucky, which includes education in Modern Band, Orff Schulwerk, and Dalcroze Eurhythmics.
+Martina Vasil is Associate Professor of Music Education and Division Coordinator for the Department of Music Education and Music Therapy.
+She also directs of the summer music education program, which includes workshops on Modern Band, Orff Schulwerk, and Dalcroze Eurhythmics.
 She teaches undergraduate courses in general music methods and graduate courses in music education research and popular music education.
 She also supervises student teachers and cooperates with the College of Education to admit music education candidates into the Teacher Education Program.
-Martina has been teaching for 13 years, seven of which were in K–8 general music and 4–8 instrumental music in Pennsylvania.
-She has worked in public charter and parochial schools in rural, suburban, and urban areas.
+Prior to her appointment at UK, Dr. Vasil taught K–8 general music and 4–8 instrumental music (band and strings) in Pennsylvania, working in parochial and public charter schools in rural, suburban, and urban areas.
+Since 2018, she has continued to teach children in grades preK–6 music at Lexington Montessori School.

-Martina has publications in the Journal of Music Teacher Education, Update: Applications of Research in Music Education, the Missouri Journal of Research in Music Education, and the Orff Echo.
-She has presented her research at the International Society for Music Education World Conference, National Association for Music Education Eastern Division Conference, the National Association for Music Education Research and Teacher Education National Conference, the Association for Popular Music Education National Conference, the Mountain Lake Colloquium for Teachers of General Music Methods, the NYU/Steinhardt IMPACT Conference, the Kentucky Music Educators Annual Clinic, New York State School Music Association Winter Conference, the Ohio Music Education Association Professional Development Conference, and the West Virginia Music Educators Association Conference.
-Martina’s primary research interests are culturally relevant pedagogy, Orff Schulwerk, and secondary general music.
+Dr. Vasil has publications in the International Journal of Music Education, the Journal of Music Teacher Education, Update: Applications of Research in Music Education, the Missouri Journal of Research in Music Education, the Orff Echo, and the Bluegrass Music News.
+She has presented her research internationally, nationally, and regionally and is a frequent presenter for Orff chapters across the nation.
+Her primary research interests center on popular music education, Orff Schulwerk, and music teacher education.
 For her dissertation, she examined how teachers integrated both popular music and informal music learning practices into their secondary music classes to enact change in music education.